zacfrulloni/Awesome-Generative-AI-Resources/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 © 2024 [zac frulloni].
 All rights reserved.

-## 11. Disclosure

-Disclosure: I am compensated through these affiliate partnerships, and this compensation helps support the resources and ongoing work within this repository.
-Affiliate links are provided in sections containing resources, including but not limited to learning materials, tools, and community memberships.
-This disclosure appears on all applicable pages of this repository.

 ## 12. Contact Me